 - Geographically, Russia is the most prominent of the eight Arctic states.
 According to one assessment, Russia "has at least half of the Arctic in terms of area, coastline, population and probably mineral wealth."
 About 20% of Russia's land mass is north of the Arctic Circle.
 Russia has numerous cities and towns in its Arctic, uses its coastal Arctic waters as a maritime highway for supporting its Arctic communities, is promoting the Northern Sea Route that runs along Russia's Arctic coast for use by others, and is keen to capitalize on natural resource development in the region, both onshore and offshore.
 A substantial fraction of Russia's oil and gas production and reserves are in the Arctic.
 In this sense, of all the Arctic states, Russia might have the most at stake in the Arctic in absolute terms.
 105 - The Arctic is a top strategic priority for Russia.
-In 2008, 2013, 2014, and 2017, the Russian government adopted strategy documents outlining plans to bolster the country's Arctic military capabilities, strengthen territorial sovereignty, and develop the region's resources and infrastructure.
-Over the past several years, Russia has invested in the construction of ports and search-and-rescue facilities, some of which are referred to as dual use (civilian-military) facilities.
-Russia also
+In 2008, 2013, 2014, 2017, and most recently in March 2020, the Russian government adopted strategy documents outlining plans to bolster the country's Arctic military capabilities, strengthen territorial sovereignty, and develop the region's resources and infrastructure.
+Over the past several years, Russia has invested in the